 1. Magnetic Bookmarks

 You didn’t think I’d make a gift-guide without including magnetic bookmarks, did you?!
 Bookmarks are a staple in any book-lover’s life, and I’ve recently started getting into magnetic bookmarks.
 They’re convenient, they’re incredibly cute and they look wonderful hanging on a rope on your bookshelves.
 There are so many shops producing beautiful designs of magnetic bookmarks, but one of my favorite shops is relatively new.
 Her art is beautiful, and her characters are some of the most detailed I’ve ever encountered on top of being very affordable.
-Check her shop out here!
+Check out best gifts for girls!